jamen/js-packages/packages/refig/README.md

 # API
 Refig has a consistent and simple API.

-Note: Every asynchronous function also returns a `Promise`, so you don't have to use the traditional asynchronous callback style.
+Note: Every asynchronous function also returns a `Promise`, so you don't have to use callbacks.

 ### `refig.read(location, [callback])`
 Read files or folders for configurations asynchronously.